-- 9. All students registered for validated programmes of study are required to: - (a) fulfil the attendance requirements of the TEI as specified in the programme regulations or the appropriate handbook issued by the TEI; - (b) fulfil all academic engagements (including registration, examinations, tests, written work, tutorials, seminars, practical classes, professional placements, field courses, including those which may be held during vacations, interviews and lectures) to a standard satisfactory to the Programme Leader. - 10.
+- 9. All students registered for validated programmes of study are required to: - (a) fulfil the attendance requirements of the TEI as specified in the appropriate handbook issued by the TEI; - (b) fulfil all academic engagements (including registration, examinations, tests, written work, tutorials, seminars, practical classes, professional placements, field courses, including those which may be held during vacations, interviews and lectures) to a standard satisfactory to the Programme Leader. - 10.
 Not all modules listed in the validated programme regulations will be available in any one year.
-Details of availability will be included in the appropriate handbook issued by the TEI. - 11.
+Details of availability will be included in the appropriate handbook issued by the TEI, and listed on the programme regulations. - 11.
 During any period of study, students shall maintain such contact with the Programme Leader or his/her nominee, and provide the Programme Leader or his/her nominee with such evidence of progress, as he/she may require. - 12.
-The Chair of the Management Board may permit an interruption to, or the extension of, a student's registration for a period to be specified by concession.

-13. Students who fail to achieve satisfactory marks in approved assessments, and who are not allowed or qualified to proceed to the next year of a programme of study, will be required to leave the validated programme of study.
+The Chair of the Management Committee or Management Board as stated in the Standard Validation Contract may permit an interruption to, or the extension of, a student's registration for a period to be specified by concession. - 13.
+Students who fail to achieve satisfactory marks in approved assessments, and who are not allowed or qualified to proceed to the next year of a programme of study, will be required to leave the validated programme of study. - 14.
+If it should appear during the first term of his/her study that a students' attainment in the English language is not fully adequate for his/her study, the student may be required to undertake, at his/her own expense, an approved course of instruction in the English language.